Alt-chain/altchain/README.md

 Validator incentive is paid in the form of gas fee.
 A small percentage of everyone’s transaction that the validator has validates will go to the node validator.
 This small percentage is deducted from the transaction which is being made on the chain and then a new transaction would be created at the end of the block transferring a percentage of the money to the node validator.
 This validator incentive would not be part of the main transaction, instead it is a new file that has information of all the node validators’ rewards.
 This new transaction is not signed by anyone.
 It is just signed by the person who has actually validated the main transaction file.

 ## Proof of Work:
+Proof-of-work is the mechanism that allows the decentralized ParaLedger to come to consensus, or agree on things like account balances and the order of transactions.
+This prevents users from "double spending" their coins and ensures that the ParaLedger's relay chain is tremendously difficult to attack or manipulate.

+The proof-of-work protocol, ParaHash, requires miners to go through an intense race of trial and error to find the hash for a block.
+Only commits with a valid hash can be added to the chain.

+When racing to create a hash, a miner will repeatedly put a dataset, that you can only get from downloading and running the full chain (as a miner does), through a function.
+The dataset gets used to generate a mixHash below a target, as dictated by the block difficulty.
+The best way to do this is through trial and error.

+The difficulty determines the target for the hash.
+The lower the target, the smaller the set of valid hashes.
+Once generated, this is incredibly easy for other miners and clients to verify.
+Even if one transaction were to change, the hash would be completely different, signalling fraud.

+Hashing makes fraud easy to spot.
+But proof-of-work as a process is also a big deterrent to attacking the relay chain.

+Miners are incentivised to do this work on the ParaLedger's relay chain.
+There is little incentive for a subset of miners to start their own chain – it undermines the system.
+Blockchains rely on having a single state as a source of truth.
+And users will always choose the longest or "heaviest" chain.